pavelnovitsky/wayback-machine-download/README.md

     php downloader.php -h http://example.com

-Downloaded files are saved to the webdsites/{domain}/* directory.
+Downloaded files are saved to the websites/{domain}/* directory.
 For this example it will be websites/example.com/

 ## Options

 * -h, --host — mandatory parameter, base url of the downloaded website
-* -t, --timstamp — optional parameter to set the earliest date of the Web Archive snapshots.
+* -t, --timestamp — optional parameter to set the earliest date of the Web Archive snapshots.
 WayBack Downloader won't download files added before the specified date.
 Timestamp format: *yyyyMMddhhmmss*

 ## Examples